List Of Best Places To Visit In Nyandarua County

 It is the only natural lake in the central region of Kenya.
 It is a small freshwater lake that is approximately 43.3 square kilometres.
 The lake is situated in the valley between the northwestern slopes of the Aberdares Mountains and Dundori Ridge, which are the main catchments.
 The water from the Lake drains into the Ewaso Narok tributary, down the famous Thomson Falls, and then connects to the legendary Ewaso Ng’iro.

-The Lake Ol Bolossat basin is home to lots of wild animals, like hippopotamus and spotted hyenas.
+The Lake Ol Bolossat basin is home to many wild animals, including hippopotamus and spotted hyenas.
 In addition, 185 species of birds have been recorded; thousands of Palearctic and African waders and waterfowl inhabit the lake.
-Catfish is the most common fish species in the lake.
+Catfish are the most common fish species in the lake.

 5. Mount Kipipiri

-It is an isolated volcano located on the northwestern side of the Aberdares.
-It stands at an elevation of 3,349m.
+It is an isolated volcano located on the northwestern side of the Aberdares at an elevation of 3,349m.
 It is one of the best hiking and camping destinations in Nyandarua County.
-The hike to the summit and back takes about 8 hours and will take you through a scenic walk across the Wanjohi Valley.
+The hike to the summit and back takes about 8 hours and is a scenic walk across the Wanjohi Valley.
 The mountain is home to sykes and colobus monkeys, buffalos, and elephants, making it necessary to have a tour guide while hiking.

 6. Kinangop Plateau